Nitrate in waterways - what's the story?

 - Nitrate concentrations in the city’s water supply are well below the Maximum Acceptable Value set by Taumata Arowai.

 - Christchurch’s drinking water comes from groundwater beneath the city, sourced from more than 100 wells.

 - The groundwater comes from a mixture of water seeping out of the Waimakariri River and rainfall that percolates through soil in an area north-west of Christchurch.

-- Drinking water supplied by city and district councils throughout Canterbury is safe.
+Drinking water supplied by city and district councils throughout Canterbury is generally safe.
 Councils monitor the quality of the water to make sure it is safe from pathogens, nitrate and other contaminants.

-- If you rely on a private well for your drinking water, you should make sure your well is secure and test your water regularly for pathogens (such as E.coli) and nitrate.
+- If you rely on a private well for your drinking water, you should make sure your well is secure and test your water regularly for E.coli and nitrate.

 - This is the well owner’s responsibility, not that of the regional council or any other agency.